-MWDOC does agree that new sources of supply are needed, and those new supplies should consist of a diversified portfolio of water supply projects.
 Future demands will not only be met by the development of local supplies, continued water use efficiency actions, but also by optimization and enhancements to imported supplies managed by Metropolitan.
 Metropolitan has positioned its supply portfolio with various supplemental imported supplies that can be called upon under dry conditions.
 These include mutually beneficial contractual partnerships with the agricultural community, which uses 70% of the state's developed water supply, to secure water during dry conditions through temporary fallowing programs, exchanges, and market-based water transfers.
 These voluntary arrangements have provided Metropolitan the ability to enhance its current portfolio of State Water Project water and Colorado River water during critical periods.

 The region has and will continue to invest in groundwater storage to provide wet year storage and dry year recovery.
-Current and future climate conditions will likely result in multiple dry years contrasted with less frequent extraordinarily wet years, such as the 2022-2023 water year, where substantial supplies are available.
+Current and future climate conditions will result in multiple dry years contrasted with less frequent extraordinarily wet years, such as the 2022-2023 water year, where substantial supplies are available.
 Managing through these climate extremes through more storage will help balance wet and dry periods.
-At the end of this calendar year, Metropolitan will have more water in storage than at any time in its almost 100-year history.